-Pull the neutral interlock trigger up (if 1. equipped).

-- 1. Neutral interlock trigger - 2.
-Move the remote control lever firmly and crisply forward (for forward gear) or rearward (for reverse gear) about 35° (a detent can be felt).
+- 1. Pull the neutral interlock trigger up (if equipped). - Move the remote control lever firmly and 2. crisply forward (for forward gear) or rearward (for reverse gear) about 35° (a detent can be felt).

 To shift from in gear (forward/reverse) to neutral